baumrock/RockFinder3/README.md

 # Installation

 Install the RockFinder3Master module.
-The master module is an autoload module that adds a new variable `$rockfinder3` to the PW API and also installs the `RockFinder3` module that is responsible for all the finding stuff.
+The master module is an autoload module that adds a new variable `$rockfinder` to the PW API and also installs the `RockFinder3` module that is responsible for all the finding stuff.

 ![img](hr.svg)